HickmannLautaro/Q-RL_tests/Avoider/README.md

 ![](avoider_phase_1_v_0_demo.gif)

 ## Specifications
-per step (independent of agents action) the fruit goes lower in the screen by the same amount (jump to next higher y coordinate).
-There is always one fruit present (sometimes it can't be seen since it is under the screen one step.)
+per step (independent of agents action) the obstacles go lower in the screen by the same amount (jump to next higher y coordinate).
 1 live.
 ### State space:
 s = {s_1,s_2,s_3,s_4} with: